 Blue Hill Bay

-Yes, you’re right: this is a region, not a town.
+Yes, you’re right: this is a region, not a town in coastal Maine.
 Yet it’s so tucked away that you’d be forgiven for thinking it was all one small, spread-out village.

 Tiny, family-owned campgrounds and cabin-in-the-woods rentals dot the landscape.
 Caterpillar Hill in Sedgewick hosts one of Maine’s best views: a panoramic hilltop vista looking out over Penobscot Bay and its collection of islands.

-Despite its off-the-beaten-path location and vibes, Blue Hill Bay has an amazing array of high quality art galleries, restaurants, general stores, wine bars, and even a brewery.
+Despite its off-the-beaten-path location and vibes, this coastal Maine hidden gem has an amazing array of high quality art galleries, restaurants, general stores, wine bars, and even a brewery.
 For urban amenities in a peaceful, rural setting—Blue Hill Bay is the place to be.

 Stonington & Deer Isle